 Penetration tester skills and experience

-Some positions still require only a demonstration of relevant skills and an appropriate level of cybersecurity experience and knowledge.
+Some positions still require only a demonstration of relevant skills and an appropriate level of IT and security experience and knowledge.
 Increasingly, though, employers are seeking candidates with a bachelor’s degree in information security or related computer science degrees.
-Some more advanced positions require a master’s degree in cybersecurity.
+Some more advanced positions require a master’s degree in cybersecurity or a related degree such as a master’s in information security.

-Work experience that often leads to careers in penetration testing includes software development and coding, security testing, vulnerability assessment, network engineer or administrator, security administrator.
+Work experience that often leads to careers in penetration testing includes software development and coding, security testing, or working as a network or security engineer or administrator, security administrator.

-Skill requirements likely to be encountered with employers include:
+Skill requirements likely to be encountered by employers include:

 Knowledge of specific computer languages, such as: